khazar08/criteo-uplift/README.md

 - **Persuadables** (low baseline, high uplift): the actual target — missed by AUC optimization
 - **Sleeping Dogs** (negative uplift): advertising *reduces* their conversion — a cost the propensity model never discovers

 This project proves the gap with data.
-The Qini coefficient of a propensity-optimized model is consistently lower than a proper CATE model, even when the former has higher AUC.
+An AUC-optimized classifier (ROC-AUC = 0.946) achieves 28.5% *lower* uplift in the top-10% targeting segment than the X-learner — despite appearing to be the better model by the standard metric.

 ---